designer2k2/awesome-indoor-cycling-hacks/README.md

 - [Flux](https://github.com/dvmarinoff/Flux) - Indoor Cycling App for Structured Training.
 - [Zwift on Linux](https://github.com/netbrain/zwift) - Docker image for Zwift on Linux.
 - [ZwiftPref](https://zwifthacks.com/zwiftpref/) - An app which helps you change settings for Zwift in the prefs.xml file in an easy and safe way.
+- [Sauce for Zwift](https://github.com/SauceLLC/sauce4zwift) - Overlay for Zwift with more metrics.

 ## Contributing